How to select your varietals

 Old Vine Zinfandel: 25 – 90+ year old vines.
 Zinfandel is a chameleon, offering a range of styles.
 It can show bright fruit flavors like cherry and strawberry, earthy characteristics with mineral notes, and rich spices of clove, nutmeg and allspice.
 It can be hearty with robust tannins, depth and complexity, or have jammy blackberry and mocha flavors with layers of spice.
 This fruit-forward wine is ideal for long aging.

-Syrah: Domenico Estate Grown Clonal cousin of Petite Sirah, makes a full-bodied tannin red wine.
+Syrah: Domenico Estate Grown.
+Syrah is a clonal cousin of Petite Sirah, makes a full-bodied tannin red wine.
 Make it straight or use it in any blend.
 Syrah produces deeply colored and concentrated, rich, red wines with the ability to age and evolve for years or multiple decades in the best cases.
 Typical scents and flavors include blackberries, plums, black cherries, flowers, spice, earth, chocolate, licorice, blueberry, pepper and truffles.

 Tasting at the Winery